harness/helm-charts/README.md

 # Helm Charts for Harness
-This repository consists of Harness Helm charts for On-premise Customers.
+This repository consists of Helm charts for Harness platform.
 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.